 COMPETENCIES: By the end of the internship year, interns are expected to demonstrate intermediate to advanced competency in the nine Profession Wide Competencies as outlined in APA's Standards on Accreditation.
 These include (1) Research, (2) Ethical and legal standards, (3) Individual and cultural diversity, (4) Professional values, attitudes, and behaviors, (5) Communication and interpersonal skills, (6) Assessment, (7) Intervention, (8) Supervision, and (9) Consultation and interprofessional/interdisciplinary skills.
 Training and assessment of competencies occurs through extensive, supervised clinical practice as well as didactic training related to numerous professional practice areas, including individual and group psychotherapy (both brief and longer term), psychological assessment by interview and by testing, conducting emergency evaluations, obtaining consultation from other healthcare providers, providing consultation to other healthcare providers, providing clinical consultation to active duty military patients' military commands, and participation in multidisciplinary treatment teams.
-Additionally, interns will demonstrate competence in application of knowledge of supervision models and practice and in evaluation of intervention efficacy.
+Additionally, interns will demonstrate competence in application of knowledge of supervision models and practice and in evaluation of intervention efficacy through didactics and supervision experiences.
 Competence in each of these areas at an intermediate to advanced level is the expected minimum standard of achievement by the end of the internship.
 Interns will demonstrate that their work with each of these competencies is informed by the theoretical and research literature in psychology, by sensitivity to multicultural factors impacting all aspects of clinical practice, and by the ethics of our profession.

-As can be seen from the earlier descriptions of the five internship rotations, day-to-day clinical duties and experiences of interns may vary substantially between rotations.
+As can be seen from the earlier descriptions of the five internship rotations, day-to-day clinical duties and experiences of interns may vary substantially among rotations.
 However, all five rotations, and the assessment of competencies in evaluations conducted on all rotations, are structured around the two program Aims and nine Profession Wide Competencies.
 Thus, no matter where interns start the year within the five rotations, there is consistency in the goals and expectations for professional development, and the overall trajectory of competency growth and mastery carries across the full year.

-GENERAL BEHAVIORAL CHARACTERISTICS EXPECTED OF INTERNS

-- 1. Willingness to learn, self-reflection, receptivity to feedback - 2.
-Efficiency in work organization and completion - 3.
-Assumption of responsibility, increasing over the course of the year - 4.
-Professional bearing and appearance - 5.
-Solve problems creatively, being a self-starter
+GENERAL BEHAVIORAL CHARACTERISTICS EXPECTED OF INTERNS: Successful psychology interns not only demonstrate competence in the field of psychology but also embody a sense of professionalism and military bearing.
+As such, they demonstrate (1) Willingness to learn, self-reflection, receptivity to feedback, (2) Efficiency in work organization and completion, (3) Assumption of responsibility, increasing over the course of the year, (4) Professional/military bearing and appearance, and (5) An ability to solve problems creatively, being a self-starter.